newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/animal-facilities.md

 header: Animal Facilities
 ---

-Animal Facilities are businesses or organizations that house animals for a period of time such as Kennels, Pounds, Shelters, and Pet Shops.
+Animal Facilities are businesses or organizations that house animals for a period of time such as kennels, pounds, shelters, and pet shops.